romanenko/covid19-safety-information/README.md

 ![Creating%20a%20Covid-19%20info%20chatbot%20with%20Facebook%20app%2078e7b28d019c4e5bbc5d3587a318ccf1/Untitled%202.png](Creating%20a%20Covid-19%20info%20chatbot%20with%20Facebook%20app%2078e7b28d019c4e5bbc5d3587a318ccf1/Untitled%202.png)

-Now, to connect this table to our Glitch app, we'll need to get its Base id and API Key.
+Now, to connect this table to your Glitch app, you'll need to get its Base id and API Key.
 The easiest way to get them is to take a peek to its dynamically generated API documentation.

 Navigate to: [https://airtable.com/api](https://airtable.com/api) and select a Base to view its API documentation.